 The Marginalia Review of Books is an international, open access review of literature along the nexus of history, theology, and religion.
 MRB examines, critiques, and illuminates the traditions, institutions, discourses, and practices of religions and their believers.
 We aim to connect the academic and public worlds by providing an intellectually rich and broadly accessible conversation that does not merely summarize previous work but contributes new ideas.

-Technical Guidelines for Reviewers
+Technical Guidelines for Reviews

 - Reviews should not contain footnotes, references to page numbers, or hyperlinks.

-Archiving and Syndication: MRB supports the rights to one’s own work and encourages contributors to post archives of their reviews on personal and institutional websites.
+MRB supports the rights to one’s own work and encourages contributors to post their reviews on personal and institutional websites.
 Please include a link to MRB with a mention of the publication details clearly on the page.
 MRB publishes all works under a Creative Commons license that freely allows the sharing and distribution of all materials.
 The license prohibits modification and use for commercial purposes and requires crediting MRB.
 Our material may also be syndicated by third-party publications, which serves to extend MRB’s reach.